slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Evil will prevail if good men stand back and do nothing.' -- Edmund Burke*

-> *'Life shrinks or expands in proportion to one's courage.' -- Anaïs Nin*
+> *'Life shrinks or expands in proportion to one’s courage.' -- Anaïs Nin*

 <!--
-- to have courage  you can't have too much reverence
+- to have courage  you can’t have too much reverence

 age is a mindset
 > *'Named must your fear be before banish it you can.' -- Yoda*
 > *'You always have two choices: your commitment versus your fear.' -- Sammy Davis Jr.*
 > *'The things we fear the most have already happened to us.'*
 > *'If you hate a person, you hate something in him that is part of yourself.
-What isn't part of ourselves doesn't disturb us.' -- Hermann Hesse*
+What isn’t part of ourselves doesn’t disturb us.' -- Hermann Hesse*
 > *'We should all start to live before we get too old.
 Fear is stupid.
 So are regrets.' -- Marilyn Monroe*
 > *'Never be bullied into silence.
 Never allow yourself to be made a victim.
 Accept no one’s definition of your life; define yourself.' -- Robert Frost*